Plus Size Compression Socks 20-30 mmHg

 2

-Measure at the narrowest point just above the ankle bone.
-This determines the strongest compression zone.
+Measure your ankle at the narrowest point above the ankle bone

 3